-Two self-study courses are available to the general public through the Extension Programs of the Justice Institute of B.C. - DE100 Basic Fire Science, and DE101 Dangerous Goods.
-They were originally developed for Fire Service personnel, corresponding to Blocks CO-2 and CO-9 of the Distance Education Program.
+Four self-study courses are available through the Extension Programs of the Justice Institute of B.C.
+DE100 Basic Fire Science, and DE101 Dangerous Goods were originally developed for Fire Service personnel, corresponding to Blocks CO-2 and CO-9 of the Distance Education Program.
 Basic Fire Science is recommended for corporate managers or safety officers, or those considering a career in the Fire Service.
-Dangerous Goods is recommended for the following service personnel:
+Dangerous Goods is recommended for other service personnel including: Police, search and rescue teams, utilities staff and private fire protection companies.